vpin007/graft-sn-monitor/README.md

 ![2](images/stake.PNG)
 If you have multiple supernodes in the list, click the desired one, verify IP address and port are correct then click "Get Stake Info".

-You can copy the Wallet, ID and Signature out to create your own command or select the tier\enter stake amount, select number of days to stake or select the exact number of blocks so that it expires at a convenent day\time for you, then click "Create Stake Command".
+You can copy the Wallet, ID and Signature out to create your own command or select the tier\enter stake amount, select number of days to stake or select the exact number of blocks so that it expires at a convenient day\time for you, then click "Create Stake Command".

 Notice, the "Approx expiration time" is an approximation based on 2 minute block time, it also could change depending on how long your transaction sits int the transaction pool.